kordless/boot2docker-ing/README.md

     brew install boot2docker

-Wizardry happens.
-A beer appears. 🍺
+A bit of wizardry later, a beer appears. 🍺

 Now let's initialize the VM and start it: